mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

 });
 ```

 So, let me duplicate the *result* code line and show you how *object destructuring* works.
 With *object destructuring*, when declaring a variable or a constant, we add curly braces, and then, we add the *property of the target object* inside the curly braces.
 So, in this case, the target object that is returned from our *validateCourse* method has two properties, *error* and *value*.
 In this case, we just want the *error* property, so we put that between the curly braces.
 So, this is equivalent to getting *result.error*.
 But, instead of using the *result.error* notation, we used the *error* notation.
 And with this, we don't have to repeat *result.error* in two different places.
+So, this is *object destructuring*.
+Now, we don't need the first line anymore.

 ```javascript
 app.put('/api/courses/:id', (req, res) => {